LionelDraghi/ArchiCheck/docs/rules.md

 ```
 only Low_Level_Layer may use Interfaces.C
 ```
-A restricted use will check that, like a normal use, `Interfaces.C` is not using `Low_Level_Layer`, but also that no other unit is using `Interfaces.C`.
+A restricted `use` will check that, like a normal `use`, `Interfaces.C` is not using `Low_Level_Layer`, but also that no other unit is using `Interfaces.C`.

-Note that multiple multiples restricted or non restricted use may apply cumulatively to a unit :
+Note that multiple restricted or non restricted `use` may apply cumulatively to a unit :
 ```
 only X may use P1
 only Y may use P1